-The lagoon was closed on less than 4% of the days in this RY, due to the very wet winter and spring that resulted in an Extremely Wet Water Year Type.
-Flow past the Highway 1 Gage to the lagoon ceased on July 13, 2016.
-The first rains of the year finally pushed flow back to Highway 1 Gage on December 9, and the lagoon opened on December 19, 2016.
-The first large winter storms of the RY occurred in January and February reaching a peak mean daily flow of 6,320 cfs on February 21, 2017.
-Flows declined through the next significant storm on March 21, 2017, and flows were boosted again by a two-day storm on the April 7-8, 2017.
-River flows steadily declined from there to 31 cfs at the end of the RY on June 30, 2017.
-Thus flows during this current RY occurred for a total of 219 consecutive days (60% of the time) past Highway 1 and into the lagoon.
+The lagoon was closed on 77% of the days in this RY, due to the short and mild winter, followed by an early spring recession that resulted in a Below Normal Water Year Type.
+While flow past the Highway 1 Gage to the lagoon occurred at greater than 4.0 CFS all through the fall of 2017, it ceased in the following RY on August 16, 2018.
+The first minimal rains of the year finally opened the lagoon on January 9, 2018 at flows of only 38 cfs at Highway 1 Gage.
+The rest of January and February were very dry with flows ranging predominantly from 14 - 20 cfs.
+The first moderate winter storms of the RY occurred in March with three peaks of 307, 169, and 1180 cfs on March 2, 17, and 22, 2018.
+Flows declined through the next significant storm on April 7, 2018, when they were boosted slightly by a two-day storm on the April 7-8, 2018.
+River flows steadily declined from there to 2.7 cfs at the end of the RY on June 30, 2018.
+Thus even though flows during this current RY occurred for a total of 365 consecutive days (100% of the time) past Highway 1 and into the lagoon, 75% of the time they were less than 21 CFS, which is estimated as approximately the critical flow required to keep the lagoon open.

-The District continues to seek another participating agency to take over leadership of the CRL-

-TAC and chair the meetings, but the District will continue to provide the same level of staff support.
+The District continues to seek another participating agency to take over leadership of the CRL-TAC and chair the meetings, but the District will continue to provide the same level of staff support.
 The CRL-TAC meets as needed concerning management of the Carmel River lagoon and beach.
-As described above, the CRL-TAC did not meet during the last five RYs.
+As described above, the CRL-TAC did not meet during the last seven RYs.
 The District is no longer actively pursuing funding to implement Final Study Plan for the Long-Term Adaptive Management of the Carmel River State Beach and Lagoon (April 17, 2007), as no applicable source of funding was secured during the prior three RYs.
 The District is instead supporting analysis, permitting, and development of the Ecosystem Protective Barrier Project being advocated by the Carmel River Watershed Conservancy (CRWC) and pursued with grant funding acquired by the CRWC and provided to MC-RMA.

 During the 2008-2009 RY, CDPR finalized its Mitigated Negative Declaration for the Carmel River Lagoon Water Elevation Adaptive Management, and acquired separate State and Federal permits for the closure of the lagoon in the spring to maximize habitat volume.
-However, due to State budgetary constraints, CDPR is no longer able to implement the permitted actions, and has not for the last seven RYs.
+However, due to State budgetary constraints, CDPR is no longer able to implement the permitted actions, and has not for the last eight RYs.
 CDPR continues to recommend that another agency with appropriate jurisdiction and funding take over the lagoon closure process, and the MC-RMA/RMA-PW have in effect informally done so in some years since 2011.

 The MC-RMA is the parent county agency for RMA-PW.
 MC-RMA is now pursuing separate long-term State and Federal permit applications for lagoon breaching by RMA-PW.
-This is the sixth RY where MC-RMA and RMA-PW had most of the permits necessary for all their actions.
+This is the seventh RY where MC-RMA and RMA-PW had most or all of the permits necessary for all their actions.